Beaver Conflict Resolution Partnership

 However, beaver activity around human infrastructure may cause conflicts such as plugged culverts, flooding, and hazardous trees.
 Conflicts are often managed through lethal removal of beavers, which is frequently a temporary solution as beavers can quickly return to unoccupied habitat.
 Non-lethal methods can provide landowners with a long-term solution when lethal removal is desired.

-The Montana Beaver Conflict Resolution Project provides landowners with a range of nonlethal techniques to help landowners, land managers, and communities effectively manage conflicts with beavers.
+The Montana Beaver Conflict Resolution Program provides landowners with a range of nonlethal techniques to help landowners, land managers, and communities effectively manage conflicts with beavers.
 These techniques include exclusion fencing that protects culverts and head gates without changing functionality, pond levelers to lower water depth upstream of freestanding dams, and tree wrapping to protect from cutting.
-The Project aims to build tolerance for beavers on the landscape by resolving conflicts using nonlethal methods, keeping beavers in place to provide ecological benefits where beaver activity is appropriate.
+The Program aims to build tolerance for beavers on the landscape by resolving conflicts using nonlethal methods, keeping beavers in place to provide ecological benefits where beaver activity is appropriate.

-Currently, the Montana Beaver Conflict Resolution Project employs three specialists across the state.
+Currently, the Montana Beaver Conflict Resolution Program employs three specialists across the state.
 Locally, Kyle Wonders is based in Livingston, MT and responds to conflicts across southwestern Montana.
 The other specialists, Elissa Chott and Chris Austin, are based in Missoula and Great Falls, respectively, and cover separate regions.

-If you want to get in touch with any of the specialists call the Montana Beaver Conflict Hotline or email a technician using the information below.
+Call the Montana Beaver Conflict Hotline or email a technician using the information below.

 Montana Beaver Conflict Hotline: 406-393-5557

-Kyle Wonders, South-western Montana: MTBeaver3@nwf.org
+Kyle Wonders, Southwestern Montana: MTBeaver3@nwf.org

 Elissa Chott, Western Montana: chotte@nwf.org